derpylama/TE4_the_provider/readme.md

 **Method:** `POST`

 ## Description
-An endpoint to delete an event
+An endpoint to delete an event, only the events owner can delete the event

 ## Parameters